Bulgarian Socialists vow to help poor, look to form coalition

 The Socialists pledged to find ways to keep electricity costs down and to offer support for the poor to pay them.

-They also said they would speed up an estimated 1 billion levs (430.67 million pounds) in delayed payments of state invoices to businesses and ensure small companies have easier access to credit to boost weak domestic demand.
+They also said they would speed up an estimated 1 billion levs ($655.87 million) in delayed payments of state invoices to businesses and ensure small companies have easier access to credit to boost weak domestic demand.

 The Socialists have yet to say how they plan to finance their social measures and will have to negotiate their ideas to cut tax for poor Bulgarians with MRF and Attack.

-Bulgaria's small and open economy grew by meagre 0.4 percent year-on-year in the first quarter of this year.
+Bulgaria's small and open economy grew by meager 0.4 percent year-on-year in the first quarter of this year.
 The government sees full-year growth at about 1 percent.

 Because of a currency board arrangement pegging its lev to the euro, Bulgaria needs to keep its fiscal deficits small, a policy all political parties have declared they want to maintain.